DIYbiosphere/sphere/README.md

 :tada: Welcome to the DIYbiophere repository :tada:

-We really appreciate your interest in our project :+1: and we would :heart: your contributions!
+We really appreciate your interest in our project and we would :heart: your contributions!

+> At the moment, we are working hard :sweat_smile: to develop a "Minimum Viable Product" (MVP) as they say in the _techbiz_.
+Please :pray: help us by contributing so we can eventually share it with early adopters! :sunglasses:

 ## About